FarronF/limerick-council-meetings/meetings/2015/01/26-Full Meeting of Limerick City and County Council/Minutes of Meeting - Limerick City & County Council - 24th November 2014.md

 time and energy to local charities and that this needed to be acknowledged.

-The Motion was seconded by Councillor Donegan and agreed.--- 19
+The Motion was seconded by Councillor Donegan and agreed.
+---
+19

 In response to a suggestion that there should be a Civic Reception held in his